ytakefuji/hiscovid/README.md

 <img src='https://github.com/ytakefuji/hiscovid/raw/main/result.png' height=480 width=640>

+The vertical axis shows the overall result scores for policy, individual behavior, vaccination, and new COVID-19 variants.
+Score is the number of deaths due to COVID-19 per population in millions.

 In the graph of South Korea, there are two points where the slope of the scoreline changed abruptly, including mid-November 2021 and mid-February 2022.